What is research@AEMC?

 - Climate change adaptation, valuing resilience and planning under uncertainty

-- Future supply and demand for security services in a transitioning grid and the role of grid-forming inverters
+- Future supply and demand for security services in a transitioning grid

 - The future of gas